callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 title: How Should I Query?
 ---

-React Native Testing Library provides various query types, allowing flexibility in finding views appropriate for your tests.
+React Native Testing Library provides various query types, allowing great flexibility in finding views appropriate for your tests.
 At the same time, the number of queries might be confusing.
 This guide aims to help you pick the correct queries for your test scenarios.

 # Query parts